ksthar/mod_timestamp/README.md

 # mod\_timestamp
 ## Summary
-This lib provides a way to print time/date-stamped messages to the console.
+This lib provides a way to print time-stamped messages to the console.
 It uses clock\_gettime() to find the time elapsed from a start\_time.
 This time is further processed into a HH:MM:SS.nnnnnnnnn (nanoseconds) format before combining it with a message and printing it to stdout.